Cucurbita palmata: Description

 Cucurbita palmata is a sprawling vine with rough, stiff-haired stems and leaves.
 The dark green, light-veined leaves are sharply palmate with usually five long triangular points.

 The stiff, curling yellow flowers are 6 to 8 centimeters wide.
 The plant bears smooth spherical or oblate squash fruits 8 to 10 centimeters wide.

 The fruits may be bright yellow to dark green and may have white stripes.
-The fruit is distasteful and not edible.
+The rind is hard and thins with age.
+With a very bitter flavor the fruits are inedible, though Native Americans used them for soap and also ground the seeds to use as food.
+Dried gourds were also used as rattles for traditional dance ceremonies.